The Movement (reggae band): Ways of the World (2019)

-The band released their sixth album "Ways of the World" on June 7, 2019.
+The band released their sixth album Ways of the World on June 7, 2019.
 It was produced by musician/reggae music producer John Grey (a.k.a.
 "Johnny Cosmic").
 It features artists Stick Figure, Iya Terra, Jacob Hemphill of SOJA, and Chali 2na of Jurassic 5.
 Also known as WOTW, the album peaked at #1 on the Billboard charts for Reggae Albums.

+Upon touring in late 2019 Swain relapsed into alcoholism resulting in him being rushed to a Denver hospital over alcohol withdrawal complications.
+The band now has a strict sober rule on board their tour bus.

 The Movement was featured as one of many reggae bands on Collie Buddz riddim album, Cali Roots Riddim 2020 with their single, "Alien", which was produced by Buddz and mixed by Stick Figure's touring guitarist, producer Johnny Cosmic.

 In 2021, The Movement was one of several reggae and punk bands on The House That Bradley Built, a charity compilation honoring Sublime's lead singer Bradley Nowell, helping musicians with substance abuse.
 They covered Sublime's song "Get Out!"

 Always With Me (2022)

-The Movement recorded their seventh full-length studio album, "Always With Me", which was released on July 29, 2022.
+The Movement recorded their seventh studio album, "Always With Me", which was released on July 29, 2022.
 It is the band's first self-produced album on their own R4RE Records since their 2004 debut.
 The album was recorded at White Star Sound, a studio located on a historic farm in the 'backwoods' outside Charlottesville, Virginia.
 It's also the same studio where they recorded Golden and Ways of the World.
 Returning to the band is long-time collaborator and former John Brown's Body member Matt Goodwin on keyboard who toured with the band after being a studio mainstay since 2016's Golden.
 The 15-track record features Clinton Fearon, HIRIE, Iration, Slightly Stoopid, and SOOM T.

-Always With Me is also being "considered" for a Grammy Award nomination "Best Reggae Album" at the 65th Grammy Awards in 2023.
+Always With Me was "considered" for a Grammy Award nomination "Best Reggae Album" at the 65th Grammy Awards in 2023.

+The Movement announced on social media the Always With Me Deluxe Album, which was released digitally on August 4, 2023.
+The deluxe album includes two brand new original tracks ("At the End of the Day" and "We Are Young"), five remixed songs (E.N.
+Young, Johnny Cosmic, Little Stranger, and IzyBeats), and a piano version of "U Don't Know Me".

+The Movement was one of the many featured reggae rock artists on Crossed Heart Clothing presents Pop Punk Goes Reggae, Vol. 1, which was produced by frontman Nathan Aurora of Iya Terra.
+The 16-track album was released on September 15, 2023 by Ineffable Records.
+The band covered "Until the Day I Die" by Story of the Year.

+Visions (2025)

+On April 26, 2025, the band released the single "Visions" featuring Stick Figure.
+They released the album of the same name on July 18, 2025.